nginx/unit-docs/source/installation.rst

    $ docker run -d nginx/unit

 Default image tag is :samp:`:latest`; it resolves into a :samp:`-full` configuration of the latest Unit version.
-Other `tags <https://hub. docker.com/r/nginx/unit/tags/>`_:
+Other tags:

 .. list-table::
     :header-rows: 1